Table of Contents

 To easily understand how much energy is used to power your appliances, let us try to relate it to the person pedalling or horse towing method.

 At Eco Renewable Energy, we aim to raise awareness of sustainability across masses of people, starting at home we all can learn about energy consumption.
 With our interactive & sustainable innovations, you’ll be able to convert human power into electricity.
-Take advantage of the energy generating furniture, floors, and fitness equipment that we offer.
-Have our human power products installed for your business and take the first step in educating and inspiring people about energy consumption!
+Take advantage of the energy-generating furniture, floors, and fitness equipment that we offer.
+Our power-generating exercise equipment makes you healthy while generating electrical energy simultaneously, Have our human power products installed for your business and take the first step in educating and inspiring people about energy consumption!